srZ-214/srZ-214/README.md

 Hi!

 ## About Me
 I'm a student passionate about AI, specifically automated planning.
-Started my honors research in classical planning in Spring 2025.
+Started my honors research in classical planning in S1 2025.

 ## What I'm up to
 - Currently studying AI with focus on automated planning